icub-tech-iit/documentation/docs/upgrade_kits/realsense_holder/support.md

 |	INTEL_REALSENSE_D435i | 	Intel Realsense D435i with IMU, range from 0.2 to 10m, FOV 90 de i  | 14567 |
 |	INTEL_REALSENSE_D405 | 	Intel RealSense D405 with IMU, range from 7 cm to 50 cm, FOV 87°×58°  | 17231 |

+!!! note "note"
-**NOTE**: Not all the RealSense cameras have the same EKIT material, some of them connect by using a different cable.
+    Not all the RealSense cameras have the same EKIT material, some of them connect by using a different cable.

 |     RealSense model        |  associated cable      | Cable Wgst Code |
 |    :-----------: |     :------------: |   :---:   |